Nisarga15/Detection-of-Alzheimer-s-Disease-using-Machine-Learning/README.md

 **Author: **
+Nisarga Vishwamanjuswamy
-Nisarga Vishwamanjuswamy Master’s in Computer Science | Passionate about AI, Data Analytics, and Cloud Computing.
+Master’s in Computer Science | Passionate about AI, Data Analytics, and Cloud Computing.

 Feel free to reach out if you need any assisance!! ⭐ If you found this project useful, consider giving it a star!
+Thank you!